TITLE 13 INSURANCE

 (f) whether the recommended or requested health care service has been approved by the federal food and drug administration, if applicable, for the condition.

 C. Decision of the IRO.
-Based upon the opinion of each clinical reviewer, the IRO shall issue notice of its decision in the manner set forth in this rule.
+Based upon the opinion of the clinical reviewer(s), the IRO shall issue notice of its decision in the manner set forth in this rule.

 (1) If a majority of clinical reviewers recommend that the requested health care service should be covered, the IRO shall reverse the health care insurer’s adverse determination.